Nadeau-Innovations/brand/README.md

 > It should be brief, clear, informative, simple and direct.
 > It should avoid elaborate language, clichés, and generalizations and it should emphasize outcomes and the people the organization is serving.

-Empower technical teams and and startups to effectively and efficiently jumpstart innovation.
+Empower technical teams and startups to effectively and efficiently jumpstart innovation.

 ### Vision